-Lysol is largely used as a disinfectant to kill germs, fungi, viruses, and bacteria that are in households or public areas like common workspaces, restaurants, and public washrooms.
+Lysol is primarily used as a disinfectant to kill germs, fungi, viruses, and bacteria in households or public areas like shared workspaces, restaurants, and public washrooms.

 But, does Lysol kill bed bugs (Cimex lectularius)?
 Let’s find out!